 All of our vets are passionate about horses.
-They won't be able to give you the winner of the 3.30 at Haydock Park nor can they ride like Charlotte Dujardin (although Simon thinks he does!) but they are experts on the best way to keep your horses healthy and treat any problems they may have .
+They won't be able to give you the winner of the 3.30 at Haydock Park nor can they ride like Charlotte Dujardin (although Simon thinks he does!) but they are experts on the best way to keep your horses healthy.

-Simon has been riding since a teenager and has competed locally at riding-club level.
-In any precious spare time, Simon even finds time to spend with his four horses and a pony.
-His main horse is the home-bred Hannovarian x Dutch mare, Bodi, which he exercises several times a week.
-However, Simon is pinning his hopes on a chestnut purebred Arab gelding called Miles (MG Vaquero) ridden by his wife, Emily.
-They qualified for HOYS in 2015
+Simon Constable BVSc CertAVP(Equine Orthopaedic Surgery) MRCVS has been riding since a teenager and has competed locally at riding-club level.
+In any precious spare time, Simon even finds time to spend with his horses and ponies.
+His main horse is a chestnut purebred Arab gelding called Miles (MG Vaquero) ridden by his wife, Emily.

 Simon gained his Royal College of Veterinary Surgeons Equine Orthopaedic Surgery Certificate in Advanced Veterinary Practice (Cert AVP ESO) in January 2012.

-Many of you will be aware that Simon is quite interested in running and has completed the London Marathon on 3 occasiosn.
+Many of you will be aware that Simon is quite interested in running and has completed the London Marathon on 3 occasions.
 As well as this, Simon is a keen football, rugby and cricket fan.
-He regularly goes to “gigs” and enjoys live music.

 For relaxation, Simon enjoys spending time at home with his black Labradors.